edwardmeng/PowerMapper/Readme.md

            }
        });

+For example, if the target instance should be created by using IoC container, the code should be like

+        Mapper.Conventions.Add(context => context.CreateWith(ServiceContainer.GetInstance));

+or register convention on the assembly startup

+        public void Configuration(IMappingContainer container)
+        {
+            container.Conventions.Add(context => context.CreateWith(ServiceContainer.GetInstance));
+        }

 There have been intrinsic convension to match type members by using member name, and its behavior can be controlled by options.

+*NOTE: All the custom conventions will be compiled automatically when the first type mapping performed.
+So the codes should be placed in assembly startup or application startup.*

 #### Options
 The mapping options is the convenient way to control the mapping strategy.

         Mapper.Configure<TSource, TTarget>().WithOptions(MemberMapOptions.IgnoreCase);

+or configure on the assembly startup

+        public void Configuration(IMappingContainer container)
+        {
+            container.Configure<TSource, TTarget>().WithOptions(MemberMapOptions.IgnoreCase);
+        }

 The options for the configuration can be:
 1. **MemberMapOptions.IgnoreCase**: The member name will be case insensitively matched.
 Otherwise, it will be case sensitively.